-Graeme Laurie, J. Kenyon Mason Law and Medical Ethics, 8th ed.
-(Oxford University Press, 2010)
+Graeme Laurie, Ken Mason, Mason and McCall Smith's Law and Medical Ethics, (Oxford University Press, 2010)

-Graeme Laurie, J. Kenyon Mason Mason and McCall-Smith's Law and Medical Ethics (Oxford University Press, 2006)
+Graeme Laurie, Ken Mason, Mason and McCall Smith's Law and Medical Ethics, (Oxford University Press, 2006)

 Abstract: This is the seventh edition of this medical law textbook, and continues to provide an overview of the inter-relationship between medical ethics and practice and the law.
 There is, therefore, an emphasis on those aspects of medical practice that are governed, to a large extent, by the moral law.
 However, medical law, as such, is still a developing discipline which is being mainly shaped by the courts and there is extensive coverage of seminal and recent judicial decisions, particular attention being given to those which define the limits of professional freedom in the light of the increasing importance attached to personal autonomy.
 The book incorporates a strong element of comparative medical law having a particular interest in the shift of influence from other Anglophone jurisdictions to those in Europe.
 The text is directed in the main to students and practitioners of law but the overarching importance attached to ethical principles broadens its appeal to all those involved in the control and delivery of modern healthcare.

-J. Kenyon Mason Forensic Medicine for Lawyers (Butterworths, 2000)
+Ken Mason, Forensic Medicine for Lawyers, (Butterworths, 2000)

 Abstract: Now in its fourth edition, this book provides a broad overview of the medico-legal issues arising in both criminal and civil proceedings.
 The new edition ensures the text is brought fully up to date with new material on wounds, explosions, head injury, transplantation, asphyxia, marriage and pregnancy, and the legal aspects of medical practice.

-J. Kenyon Mason Medico-Legal Aspects of Reproduction and Parenthood (Ashgate Publishing, 1998)
+Ken Mason, Medico-Legal Aspects of Reproduction and Parenthood, (Ashgate Publishing, 1998)

 Abstract: This work is concerned, in the main, with reproduction - for which marriage is not an essential prerequisite.
 Nevertheless, much of sexuality and the greater part of parenthood still subsist within the marital relationship.
 Sex and marriage are interdependent - indeed the definition of the latter depends on the former.
 After looking at the prerequisites for marriage and for making a marriage void, the author shows that the medico-legal interests of marriage relate to the mental health and the sex of the parties.
 The author also looks at various aspects of the sexual-familial relationship, including contraception, sterilization, abortion, protection of the foetus, foetal experimentation, the infertile husband, the infertile woman, defective neonates and infants, consent to treatment and research in children, the protection of young children and the killing of children within the family.
 Cases are used to highlight the legal aspects of these subjects.

-J. Kenyon Mason, D.J.
-Gee The Courts and the Doctor (Oxford University Press, 1990)
+Ken Mason, David Gee, The Courts and the Doctor, (Oxford University Press, 1990)

 Abstract: The virtual elimination of traditional forensic medicine from the undergraduate medical curriculum means that doctors often graduate having had minimal exposure to the influence of the law on medical practice.
 Yet some aspects of this are unavoidable and, in particular, no doctor can assume that he or she will never be required to give evidence in court.
 Medical evidence in the lower courts is increasingly being given in written form.
 As a result, the doctor's first appearance in the witness box may well be in the Crown Court or the High Court - indeed it may well be that the witness' own professional conduct is under scrutiny.
 Such an appearance may be disturbing to some; to others, the legal process may seem to border on the absurd.
 In either event, prior understanding is likely to result in an improved quality of evidence.
 This book seeks to provide some of the information which may help the inexperienced witness, be he anything from a simple witness as to fact, to a senior consultant engaged as an expert in civil litigation.
 The authors have combined some relatively theoretical background to the legal process with practical advice - much of which is based on their own fortunes and misfortunes.
 It cannot be denied that medical and scientific evidence has come in for some criticism recently.
 The objective sought is to improve its quality through an understanding of the systems of justice.

-J. Kenyon Mason Human Life and Medical Practice (Edinburgh University Press, 1988)
+Ken Mason, Human Life and Medical Practice, (Edinburgh University Press, 1988)